 Metabolic modulation and cardioprotection

-Kearns-Sayre Syndrome (KSS) is a rare mitochondrial disease (7,400 – 22,000 patients in Europe) caused primarily by large-scale mitochondrial DNA deletions.
+Kearns-Sayre Syndrome (KSS) is a mitochondrial disease, with Rare Disease designation (7,400 – 22,000 patients in Europe), caused primarily by large-scale mitochondrial DNA deletions.
 Cardiac dysfunction is the principal clinical manifestation and primary cause of death.
 There are no current treatment options available that go beyond addressing some of the symptoms associated with KSS thus the unmet need is very high.